 For CSEP-CPTs: $260.00 + tax (includes Professional Liability Insurance)*

-*fees posted are for the 2019-2020 membership year.
+*Fees are as of March 2019.
 Fees are subject to change.

 How do I submit for a Leave of Absence?

 CSEP-CEPs and CSEP-CPTs may apply for a Leave of Absence (LOA).
 This LOA must be approved by CSEP and is effective for CSEP's current membership year (April 1 to March 31 annually) only.